ctu-mrs/rbl_controller/README.md

 - [ ] Adjust parameters map.
 Robots remain in the map too much
 - [ ] Fix The replanner, sometimes it can be chattering, frequency of replanner probably is too high
 - [ ] update README.md
+- [ ] upgrade to ROS2, FlightForge simulator